Thursday, September 24, 2015

 I may get my mug on a Hawai'i wanted poster for this bastardized version of an island native recipe favorite.
 And if I end up in the slammer, I hope they serve Lau Lau for jailhouse meals!

 I live in Los Angeles and could probably find Taro leaves somewhere.
-But, I want to make sure anyone on the Mainland can enjoy my cheap$kate version of Lau Lau - which is simply seasoned hunks of pork wrapped in Taro leaves and slow cooked to delicious tenderness.
+But, I want to make sure anyone on the Mainland can enjoy my cheap$kate version of Lau Lau - which is simply seasoned hunks of pork wrapped in Taro leaves and slow-cooked to delicious tenderness.

 You can read all about the origins of Lau Lau here.
-It's similar to Kalua Pig, which I wrote a recipe of a couple weeks ago, just click here to see it.
+It's similar to Kalua Pig, which I wrote a recipe for a couple weeks ago, just click here to see it.
 Kalua Pig is wrapped in banana leaves, while Lau Lau is wrapped in Taro leaves and steamed/baked underground; think Southern BBQ-style, it's Low 'n Slow.

 And to take the comparison further, instead of using hard-to-find Taro leaf, I substitute with Southern Greens!
-Yep, and collard greens even look like Taro leaf.
+Yep, and collard greens even look like Taro leaves.
 Both have large ribs with a deep green hue.
 Even the taste is similar.
 When cooked you could put them side-by-side and not be able to tell the difference, unless you are a Hawaiian cook.
 Just compare my steamed Collard Green Lau Lau with real Taro Leaf Lau Lau.

 Click on any photo to see larger.